tosinbee/carefinder-appp/README.md

 13. Conclusion

 ## 1. Introduction
-The Hospital Finder App is designed to help users easily find hospitals in their vicinity and access important information about each hospital.
+The CareFinder App is designed to help users easily find hospitals in their vicinity and access important information about each hospital.
 It provides a user-friendly interface for searching hospitals, creating hospital entries, and exporting hospital data.
 The app also supports user authentication to ensure secure access to the features.

 ## 2. Prerequisites
 Before getting started with the Hospital Finder App, ensure that you have the following prerequisites: